timacdonald/json-api/README.md

 }
 ```

 🎉 You have just created your first JSON:API resource.
-Congratulations!
+Congratulations...and what. a. rush!

 We will now dive into returning relationships for your `UserResource`, but if you would like to explore more complex attribute configurations, you may jump ahead check out the following more advanced features: